 I’ve tried out a couple of teas at Cha House, an Oolong milk tea with boba and lychee along with the “Dirty Tiger” drink!
 The Oolong tea was super-fragrant and smooth with smaller, chewy boba pearls.
 The lychee jelly is actually minced lychee fruit dropped into your drink, a nice bonus.
 And the Dirty Tiger is based on brown sugar and milk making for a non-caffeinated drink, perfect for later hours.
 Note the brown stripes resembling the stripes of a tiger (I guess :-).
 It was really refreshing and I had it as dessert at the end of an evening.

 All in all I really like the space at Cha House and its take on a modern boba tea shop.
 Fun for kids, fun for college students and fun for adults, who doesn’t enjoy slurping up some soft milk tea and chewy tapioca balls?
 The milk teas here are excellent and the modern interior very nicely done, the space just feels right.
+And they’ve added Taiwanese snow ice to the menu as of September 2018.
 Stop on by if you’re up for an afternoon refresher or after dinner sweet in Chapel Hill!